Child abuse: How education can overcome Australia’s hidden epidemic

 An empowering educational experience should leave the learner with tangible takeaways like life skills, an ability to be persistent and assertive, a newfound resilience and a foundation that helps them build respectful relationships.

-Child abuse prevention education such as that provided by Safe4Kids provides this critical services to communities, parents, schools and childcare centres.
+Child abuse prevention education such as that provided by Safe4Kids provides these critical services to communities, parents, schools and childcare centres.

 Families should always be: